AJthagod/AJthagod/README.md

 # Hi There!
-I'm Aiden, a new grad from the Sheridan College 👋
+I'm Aiden, a New Grad from Sheridan College 👋

 ## I'm a Software Developer Looking to Start My Career 👀